iterative/dvc.org/content/docs/user-guide/checkpoints.md

 - Implement the best practice in deep learning to save your model weights as checkpoints.
-- Add reproducibility to the messy deep learning process.
 - Track all code and data changes corresponded to the checkpoints.
-- Return a report when metrics start diverging.
+- See when metrics start diverging and revert to the optimal checkpoint.

-You can also automate the process of tracking every training epoch, return to any previous checkpoint, see when metrics converge or when the learning rate needs to be adjusted, and even recover model weights, parameters, and code.
-When you adjust parameters and code, DVC tracks those changes for you without adding a lot of commits to your workspace.
+- Automate the process of tracking every training epoch.

 [The way checkpoints are implemented by DVC](/blog/experiment-refs) utilizes _ephemeral_ experiment commits and experiment branches within DVC.
 They are